House of Colloredo-Mannsfeld

 The House of Colloredo-Mansfeld ([ˌkɔlo:.ʀe:dɔ.ˈmans.fɛlt]) is an originally Italian noble family of which a branch came to Austria in the late 16th century.
 There they were raised to barons in 1588, imperial counts in 1727 and imperial princes (in primogeniture) in 1763.
 They obtained Opočno Castle in the Kingdom of Bohemia in 1634 and acquired numerous further estates in Bohemia and Austria.
 In 1945 they were expropriated and expelled from the Czechoslovak Republic, but returned after 1990 and had parts of their former estates restituted.
+The family is one of the Mediatised Houses because the Princes were Sovereign of the County of Rieneck.

 History

 The Colloredo family is originally from Colloredo di Monte Albano, Italy, where they owned numerous estates.
 According to family tradition, it descends from the Swabian Lords of Waldsee.
 Allegedly, Liebhart (Liobardo) of Waldsee came to Italy attending King Conrad II and about 1031 was enfeoffed by Patriarch Poppo of Aquileia with Mels Castle near Udine in Friuli.
 His descendants from 1309 onwards built Colloredo Castle as their residence.
 The Waldsee lineage however is disputed today.

 The house was elevated to the noble rank of Freiherr by the Habsburg Emperor Rudolf II in 1588 and became Reichsgraf in 1724.

 In 1634 two Colloredo brothers were granted Opočno Castle in Bohemia by Ferdinand II, Holy Roman Emperor.

 Rudolph Joseph von Colloredo (1706-1788), Vice-Chancellor of Empress Maria Theresa, was appointed Prince of the Holy Roman Empire in 1763.

 The Colloredo-Mansfeld line emerged when his son Franz de Paula Gundakar von Colloredo married Princess Maria Isabella of Mansfeld in 1771 and was able to inherit her family's Bohemian estates with Dobříš Castle upon the extinction of the dynasty's male line in 1780, while the original Mansfeld possessions passed to the Prussian Duchy of Magdeburg.
 The union of the houses of Colloredo and Mansfeld was officially approved by decree of Emperor Joseph II in 1789; the decree used the spelling Colloredo-Mannsfeld whilst the spelling Colloredo-Mansfeld was more common.

 In 1803 Prince Franz Gundakar purchased a part of the County of Rieneck from the House of Nostitz because its Imperial immediacy granted him a seat in the Imperial Diet, although he never moved there.
 In 1806 this territory was mediatised by the Archbishop of Regensburg, Karl Theodor von Dalberg, as part of his Principality of Aschaffenburg.
 In 1815 Rieneck was annexed by the Kingdom of Bavaria.
 The Prince purchased in 1804 a portion of the County of Limpurg known as the Lordship of Limpurg-Gröningen; this was mediatised by the Kingdom of Württemberg in 1806.